 Usually, springs are attached to the front of the car near the shocks, or in some cases, the shock goes right through the middle space of the spring, connecting further down to the rest of the suspension system.
 Coilovers feature a spring coiled around the shock, working as a single element instead of two separate mechanisms, as in regular suspension.
 In other words, you get a coil that’s sitting directly over the shock or strut.

 There are various brands providing coilover systems for vehicles, prices ranging between a few hundred dollars to way up over the thousand mark it really depends on what make and model your car is as to what types of coilovers are available for it, for example if you own a Nissan 350z have a look at this guide to 350z coilover suspension it will give you all the information you need regarding coilovers for that particular make and model.
-There are many places on the internet you can find this information for your car just make sure that you type in your make and model when searching for it otherwise you won’t get the results you need to find this particular information.
-Often automotive manufacturers will utilize laser marking to permanently engrave product information and part traceability into the components they make so it should be fairly straight forward to find the information on particular parts that you need.
-Of course, the more money one pays for coilovers, the better quality he shall receive.
-Many coilovers offer adjustable height for better customization of the overall suspension.
+There are many places on the internet you can find this information for your car just make sure that you type in your make and model when searching for it.
+Often automotive manufacturers will utilize laser marking to permanently engrave product information and part traceability into the components they make.

 Types of coilovers